metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 If you have to bring it online, take down the rest of network.

 If you don't follow this list, no firewall, anti virus or security expert is going to help much.\
-Usually the purpose of a firewall, anti virus or a paid expert is to protect you from your own mistakes.\
+Usually the purpose of a firewall, anti virus or a paid expert is to protect you from your own mistakes.

 Remember, the most common ways for hackers "getting in" and stealing data is when **YOU** make a mistake!
 (not because of their skills)

-If you recognize your mistakes from this list on regular basis, your system or network simply cannot be trusted, only hard drive reformat, network reset and clean reinstall of operating systems can regain trust to original value.
+If you recognize your mistakes from this list on regular basis, and would like to ensure clean state and fresh start then only hard drive reformat, network reset and clean reinstall of operating systems can regain trust to original value.

 ## Windows Firewall does not write logs